drivendataorg/the-biomassters/readme.md

 ## What's in this repository

-This repository contains code from winning competitors in the [BioMassters](https://www.drivendata.org/competitions/99/biomass-estimation/page/534/) DrivenData challenge.
+This repository contains code from winning competitors in the [BioMassters](https://www.drivendata.org/competitions/99/biomass-estimation/) DrivenData challenge.
+Code for all winning solutions are open source under the MIT License.

 **Winning code for other DrivenData competitions is available in the [competition-winners repository](https://github.com/drivendataorg/competition-winners).**